Telegram Bot Setup

 - Deploy a cage and note its webhook URL

-- Your application listens on port 18789 inside the cage
+- OpenClaw listens on port 18789 inside the cage

 - The gateway proxy handles forwarding, buffering during hibernation, and wake-on-message